thomasp85/ggraph/revdep/cran.md

 ## revdepcheck results

-We checked 66 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 81 reverse dependencies (80 from CRAN + 1 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems
+ * We saw 2 new problems
- * We failed to check 1 packages
+ * We failed to check 0 packages

 Issues with CRAN packages are summarised below.

-### Failed to check
+### New problems
+(This reports the first line of each new failure)

+* LabApplStat
+  checking examples ...
+ERROR

-* apisensr (NA)
+* migraph
+  checking tests ...
+ERROR